 The Middle Hillsdale Inflow and Infiltration Pilot Project will help keep stormwater and groundwater out of the sanitary sewer system by repairing sewer laterals that connect houses and properties to the sewer main.

-Construction began in the summer of 2018 and will continue through December 2018.
+Construction began in the summer of 2018 and is anticipated to continue through April 2019.

 Standard City of Portland construction hours are 7 a.m. to 6 p.m.
 Monday through Friday.
 There may be work during the same hours on Saturday if needed.

 Traffic Delays: You should expect traffic delays in and near the work area.
 Please observe traffic control devices and signs, and follow the directions of flaggers.

 Local Access: Local access to all properties will be maintained, but construction activities may impact or delay normal use of your driveway.

 Parking Restrictions: On-street parking will be restricted in and near the work zones to create a safe work environment and to stage equipment and materials.

 Equipment Storage: Some equipment and materials may be stored overnight on your street, nearby streets, or other public right-of-way areas.